C'mon Inner Peace… I Don't Have All Damn Day

 I will reiterate, I DO NOT RECOMMEND THE FIANCE VISA.
-In the case of the New Delhi Embassy, only about 1 out of 100 K1 fiance visas are approved.
+My attorneys office claimed, in the case of the New Delhi Embassy, only about 1 out of 100 K1 fiance visas are approved.

 Intercultural relationships are typically denied, and don’t even think about age differences, second marriages, children from a past relationship, or any other questionable circumstances which Indians may find unacceptable.
 They “may” approve arranged marriages, between similar cultures, with lots of family documentation.
 So don’t waste your time, money or heartache if you have any of the aforementioned issues.

 For our case, the US embassy claimed there was “no proof of marriage within 90 days upon arrival to the US,” and gave a denial letter, 221g.

 We took away their fears and got married… twice.

 Our Sikh wedding was in front of his family, and another at the courthouse.
 We gathered notarized letters from both families, professional wedding photo albums, and receipts from our honeymoon.
 This time we left no stone unturned.

 We applied for our Cr1 Spousal Visa and watched time go by… Slowly.
 Again.

 I worried about the Cr1 Spousal Visa interview, since the last one was so unfair.
 “What in the world will they ask us at the next interrogation?” because, literally, our first interview was a 9 hour interrogation, no doubt about it.